Consult a Top Citizenship Lawyer & Begin Building a Life in the United States

 The interview typically lasts about 20 minutes.
 The candidates’ English reading and writing abilities will be tested, as well as their knowledge of U.S. history and government.

 As an applicant, you will be asked to disclose your legal history; this includes criminal matters, such as failing to pay child support.
 Such issues can work against you if you’re unable to demonstrate clearly that you have resolved them, and that you have good character.

 Even if you meet all of the eligibility requirements to complete the citizenship process, a USCIS officer has the discretion to deny your application.
-An experienced immigration attorney can help you to present your case in a way that gives you the best chance of success.
+If your application for naturalization is denied, you will receive a written notice in the mail along with instructions on how to proceed if you want to appeal.
+Bear in mind that appealing means convincing USCIS that it made a mistake.
+Immigration lawyers can help individuals present their cases in a way that gives them the best chance of success.

 One of the most common ways that people obtain their citizenship status is through marriage to a U.S. citizen.
-If you have been married to and living with the same United States citizen spouse for the last 3 years, and if your spouse has been a United States citizen for those 3 years, you are eligible to become a U.S. citizen after you have had your green card for 3 years.
+If you have been married to and living with the same United States citizen spouse for the last 3 years, and if your spouse has been a U.S. citizen for those 3 years, you are eligible to obtain citizenship after you have had your green card for 3 years.
 This differs from the normal requirement that you have your green card for 5 years prior to applying for citizenship.